tatethurston/TwirpScript/README.md

 2. Run `yarn twirpscript` to generate JavaScript or TypeScript code from your `.proto` file.
 3. Use the generated client to make requests to your server.

+#### JavaScript Servers

+JavaScript Server implementations require special consideration.
+The NodeJS ecosystem is in a transition period from CommonJS to modules.
+TwirpScript generates JavaScript modules to enable tree shaking for clients.
+This means that NodeJS servers either need to [opt-in to modules](https://nodejs.org/api/esm.html#esm_enabling), or use a bundler like Webpack or ESBuild.
+See the [JavaScript fullstack](https://github.com/tatethurston/twirpscript/blob/main/examples/typescript-fullstack) to see what this looks like.

+This rough edge is under active consideration.
+If you have thoughts, feel free to open an issue or pull request.

 ## Configuration 🛠

 TwirpScript aims to be zero config, but can be configured by creating a `.twirp.json` file in your project root.